 There continues to be a lot of speculation around the decline of many Australian industries as household-name companies including Qantas, Ford and Telstra, to name just a handful, “offshore” their workforce.
 Within the manufacturing industry, I’ve heard the ongoing debate about whether-or-not Federal “free trade” economic policies have significantly impacted the sector over the years.

-So where should talent be looking when considering a continued career in the industry?
+So where should talent be looking when considering to develop their career in the manufacturing industry?
 I encourage you to turn your search to Queensland.

 Undisputed industry contribution.

 Impressively, little more than three years ago in 2014-15, the manufacturing industry injected more than $20.3 billion dollars into the Queensland economy according to the Department of State Development.
 Equal to more than 7% of the state’s total wealth, this solid contribution was a direct result of improved and dedicated focus towards research and development initiatives by Queensland manufacturing businesses.